Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 transactionId

-Set this field to the
+Set the value to the

 id